hasan75/train_ticket_reservation_system_client/README.md

 - Reservation will confirmed with auto generated 10 digit number.
 - If the Name input matches any Name from the database, it will show error.
 - The input data will save in the localStorage enprypted.

+### Technologies Used

+- React,
+- React Hook Form,
+- NodeJs,
+- Express JS,
+- MondoDB,
+- Mongoose,
+- Bootstrap,
-- Technologies used: React, NodeJs, Express JS, MondoDB, Mongoose, Bootstrap, Crypto Js
+- Crypto Js etc

 ### [Deploy or Live Link](https://trainticketreservation.netlify.app/)